amalgam8/amalgam8.github.io/CONTRIBUTING.md

 # Contributing

 ## Getting help
 If you are looking for something to work on, or need some assistance in debugging a problem or working out a fix to an issue, please visit our [Slack channels](https://amalgam8.slack.com/) and will gladly help.
+To join Amalgam8 Slack, please use [auto-invite](https://amalgam8-slack-invite.mybluemix.net/).

 ## Reporting bugs
 If you are a user and you find a bug, please submit an issue to the appropriate sub-project.